What Is a Conventional Loan? How do they work. Step By Step you Know

 FAQs

-1. How much do I need to qualify in conventional loan?
+1. How much do I need to qualify for a conventional loan?

 Ans: To qualify for a conventional loan you just require a 3% down and a 620 or higher credit score.

-2. What are the two categories of conventional loan?
+2. What are the two categories of conventional loans?

-Ans: Two categories of conventional loan are – conforming and nonconforming loans, depending on whether or not they conform to guidelines set by the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac), the two government – backed mortgage companies that own many mortgages in the U.S.
+Ans: Two categories of conventional loans are – conforming and nonconforming loans, depending on whether or not they conform to guidelines set by the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac), the two government-backed mortgage companies that own many mortgages in the U.S.

-3. Does conventional loan have strict property restrictions?
+3. Does a conventional loan have strict property restrictions?

 Ans: No, Conventional loans have no property restrictions.